-For more information, visit www.calhoun.edu/ems or contact Ann Wagnon, EMS secretary at 256-306-2786, e-mail aww@calhoun.edu; Jarrod Taylor, EMS Program Director at 256-306-2781, e-mail jwt@calhoun.edu; or Jeff Mitchell at (256) 306-2791, e-mail jpm@calhoun.edu.
+For more information, visit www.calhoun.edu/ems or contact Ann Wagnon, EMS secretary at 256-306-2786, e-mail aww@calhoun.edu or Jeff Mitchell at (256) 306-2791, e-mail jpm@calhoun.edu.

 EMT-BASIC CERTIFICATE

 The EMT-Basic portion of the program is one semester in length and consists of the following courses, which are taught concurrently three days/evenings per week and must be successfully completed for eligibility for NREMT exam.